RyanZotti/Self-Driving-Car/README.md

 ### Instructions to collect data

+First, you'll need to make sure that the timezone on your Raspberry Pi matches that on your laptop.
+The code won't be able to match the timestamps on the Pi (the driving commands) with those of the video frames on the laptop if the timezones don't match.
+Enter the command below into the Pi to update its timezone:

+	sudo dpkg-reconfigure tzdata

 Turn on video streaming from the Pi.
-Log into the Raspberry Pi and enter the following commands:
+Log into the Raspberry Pi if you haven't already and enter the following commands:

 	# Go to wherever you installed ffmpeg
 	cd /usr/src/ffmpeg